kmarty/klipper_config_km_addons/README.md

 is_system_service: False
 ```

+## flexplate.cfg ##
+Management of print plates and their z-offset.
+Detailed description is at the beginning of the file.

 ## Available single extra macros
 - GENERATE_BELTS_TENSION_GRAPH - create graph usefull(?) for belt equal belts tensioning
 - ZIGZAG - helper for moving axis back and forth (action, the "A" parameter, can be "start" (starts moving until ZIGZAG A=stop is called) or "once" which makes move only once)
+- PA_CALIBRATE - prints PA calibration pattern.
+Depends on START_PRINT, END_PRINT macros and firmware retractions.
+If flexplate.cfg is used, it will be used here as well.
+Numerous predefined values can be altered using parameters (detail at the beginning of the file)